 Table of Contents

-- Manischewitz Concord Grape Wine – or other sweet red wine
+- Sweet red wine – Manischewitz Concord Grape Wine or similar kosher wine

 Ingredient Substitutions